sous-chefs/mysql/README.md

 ### What about MariaDB, Percona, Drizzle, WebScaleSQL, etc.

 MySQL forks are purposefully out of scope for this cookbook.
-This is mostly to reduce the size of the testing matrix to something manageable.
-Cookbooks for those technologies can easily be created by copying and adapting this cookbook, but there will be differences.
+This is mostly to reduce the testing matrix to a manageable size.
+Cookbooks for these technologies can easily be created by copying and adapting this cookbook.
+However, there will be differences.

-Package repository locations, package version names, software major version numbers, supported platform matrix, and the availability of extra software such as XtraDB and Galera are the main reasons that would cause separate cookbooks to make sense.
+Package repository locations, package version names, software major version numbers, supported platform matrices, and the availability of software such as XtraDB and Galera are the main reasons that creating multiple cookbooks to make sense.

 Hacking / Testing / TODO
 -------------------------